The Dean of Students Office

 The Dean of Students Office provides support and advocacy for students.
 We answer questions, provide information about and referrals to campus resources; assist in students’ adjustment to the university; promote programs which address student needs, concerns and interests; and help students in resolving problems of any type.

 We challenge students to conduct themselves with integrity in both personal and academic matters and hold them accountable for their decisions and actions.
 Our goal is to foster a community of mutual respect where students are actively engaged members of the university community.

-The Coordinator for Student Conduct and Technology Applications assists in the overall student conduct process, specifically in the creation of educational programs to address student policies, assisting students with problem-solving, and developing technological mediums for policy education.
+The Coordinator, Student Conduct and Student Life Initiatives assists in the overall student conduct process, with responsibility for creating educational programs to address student policies, assisting students with problem-solving, and developing technological mediums for policy education.

 The Title IX/Clery Compliance Coordinator is responsible for coordinating UNH proactive educational campaigns on Title IX issues, the identification of and trainings for Campus Security Authorities, developing narrative sections of the Jeanne Clery Annual Security Report, and coordinating the revision of policies, procedures and protocols for gender based incidents in compliance with recent Federal and State mandates.